terrytaylorbonn/terrytaylorbonn.github.io/pal.markdown

 #### **2.3 My demo plan**

 I spent the first month doing the demos I thought looked interesting from the sources listed in 2.2 above *(lab notes (MS.Word docx files) are available for each example/demo on the **[GDrive](https://drive.google.com/drive/folders/1-Adawag9uA8_bq-hDF-nOuPYaRLz1eEO)**)*.
-Those demos are organized by different roles and different project types.
-But I really needed a (straight, start to finish) learning path for a generalist beginner like myself.
+Those demos are organized (by Palantir) by role and project types.
+But what I really needed was a (straight, start to finish) learning path for a generalist beginner.
 So I decided I'd just start doing demos and after a while I'd eventually figure out a learning path.

-I still don't have a draft learning path.
+I still don't have a learning path.
 But I do have a rough draft learning plan **[#699\_planning\_.docx](https://drive.google.com/drive/folders/1-Adawag9uA8_bq-hDF-nOuPYaRLz1eEO)** that documents
 - All the sources
 - What I did so far
 - What I plan to do<br><img src="/assets/777_24.png" alt="drones" width="51%" style="border: 1px solid #999;"><br>

-The goal of this doc:
+The goal of \#699:
-- Clear single list of demos (examples, courses, etc) that cover the main fucntionality of Palantir.
+- Clear master list of demos (examples, courses, etc).
-- For each demo: A simple Foundry workflow main diagram (like the crystal ball diagram in section 1 above) with the parts of workflow covered in the demo clearly markeed.
+- For each demo: A simple Foundry workflow main diagram with for that demo.

-Its still a work in progress (I need another month or two to get the basic doc ready).
-Meanwhile I recommend you do these sections in order
+\#699 is still a work in progress.
+Meanwhile I will document my tests of
 - **2.5 PAL examples**.
 These are complicated, but they have an autoinstaller that allows you to start with a (usually) working version that you can modify.
 - **2.6 PAL demos**.
 These are less complicated, but you start from 0, and getting a working demo at the end requires a lot of skill (including debugging).
 - **2.7 DIY demos**.
 Go free style (not "vibe") by teaming up with FDE (AI assistant) to create your own demos.